What problem is X-Margin solving and for who?

 Who is the eventual counterparty for each trade?

 The counterparties to any user’s trades do not change.
-When trading with on an exchange, the user’s counterparty is still the exchange, and when trading bilaterally, the user’s counterparty is still the OTC trading firm it traded with.
+When trading on an exchange, the user’s counterparty is still the exchange, and when trading bilaterally, the user’s counterparty is still the OTC trading firm it traded with.
 X-Margin as the calculation agent, allowing both sides of the trade to give each other portfolio margin, but in a zero knowledge way so they don’t need to see each others overall position

 Where does the collateral sit?
 Can I choose my own custodian?